-There's plenty of support available to help you learn more about your options and make a decision, including:
+There's also plenty of support available to help you learn more about your options and make a decision, including:

-- company websites;
+- company websites

-- family and friends;
+- family and friends

-- newspaper articles;
+- newspaper articles

-- professional bodies and industry conferences;
+- professional bodies and industry conferences

 - university careers and employability services.

 You must also establish a backup career development plan, in case your situation changes.
-Map several alternative paths to your long-term goal, considering how you'll overcome the types of problems that you might encounter - training requirements, for example - at each individual step.
+Map several alternative paths to your long-term goal, considering how you'll overcome the types of problems you might encounter - training requirements, for example - at each individual step.